Buying a Home in BC

 That's a potential $62,500 in direct cash savings at closing (GST + PTT + HBTC) — plus access to $100,000 in tax-advantaged savings toward your down payment through the FHSA and RRSP HBP.

 Each incentive has its own eligibility requirements and price thresholds.
-The GST exemption is not yet in force.
 The PTT newly built home exemption applies to homes $1,100,000 or less.
 Consult a mortgage broker or real estate professional to confirm which programs apply to your specific situation.

 For a full breakdown of all first-time buyer incentives available today, see my guide on First-Time Home Buyer Incentives in BC.